tayseeradam/backend-note-app/README.md

 2. Model: this is an actual object for your schema

 ## middleware
-this is a function can has access to the request,respones and the next function
+this is a function can has access to the request,respones and the next function# backend-note-app